April 23, 2019

 The exact language of the law of hazing appears in the Education title of the Pennsylvania Statutes.
 To begin with, you should understand the definition of the term itself.
-Charges for hazing involve initiation processes that “recklessly or intentionally” harm someone else or public or private properties.
-Some examples of hazing activities include:
+Charges involve initiation processes that “recklessly or intentionally” harm someone else or public or private properties.
+Some examples of these activities include:

 - Whipping, beating, branding an individual

 - Forcing someone to consume food, liquor, drugs, or something else

 - Sleep deprivation